Have you ever been in an argument with someone about a scent that you find exquisite, but they find intolerable?

 This phenomenon has a parallel gene related to the perception of bitter taste, and reflects how each olfactory note can evoke such a unique response in each individual.

-Choosing Perfumes and Olfactory Preferences
+Perfume Selection and Olfactory Preferences

 Variations in our olfactory receptors not only influence the intensity of aromas, but also determine how they are perceived.
 This uniqueness explains why two people can describe the same perfume with very different words.

-But each neuron has only one type of odor receptor, meaning it can detect only odors that have the right structure.
+But each neuron has only one type of odor receptor, meaning it can only detect odors that have the right structure.

 A Unique Olfactory Journey

-Finally, the world of perfumes is as diverse and unique as each individual who discovers it.
+Ultimately, the world of perfumes is as diverse and unique as each individual who discovers it.

 Benjamín Jordán Liniers